bitcoindevkit/book-of-bdk/docs/design/cbf.md

-# Preface
+# Compact Block Filters

-In my conversations with wallet developers, I've seen some common themes come up when it comes to compact block filters.
+In conversations with wallet developers, we've seen some common themes come up when it comes to compact block filters.
 Generally developers can quantify some of the _properties_ of syncing wallets with compact block filters, but oftentimes the implementation details are fuzzy.
-With this blog, I am going to dive into the details, and share what to expect if you are considering block filters.
-Not all platforms, wallets and users would benefit from block filters, but my hope is to convince you, the developer, that both simple and private wallet syncing is possible for your app!
+With this article we are going to dive into the details, and share what to expect if you are considering block filters.
+Not all platforms, wallets and users would benefit from block filters, but our hope is to convince you, the developer, that both simple and private wallet syncing is possible for your app!

-# The Protocol
+## The Protocol

 It's best to start with what it means to be a "compact block filter client".
 A compact block filter is a concise representation of what bitcoin scripts are in a block.
 These filters can be queried for a match against scripts that the user owns.
 Oftentimes these filters are only a few hundred bytes.
 A client is simply a program that downloads these filters for a particular range of blocks, queries them, and downloads the block in the case of a match.